 2,500 | 250–500 | $2,500–$12,500 |

 If your yard has active pooling or flooding issues, it likely needs grading to ensure water and drainage flow in the correct direction.
-Grading costs $1,000 to $3,300.
+Grading costs $1,025–$3,300.

-Landscaping, as well as patios, walkways, driveways, and other hardscaping, are likely to be damaged or removed to accommodate drainage installation.
-Basic landscape repair for grass and mulch starts at around $200, and more significant landscaping restoration costs are between $1,275 and $6,050, sometimes exceeding $10,000.
-Keep in mind that restoration is an opportunity to add soil amendments, native plants, and other landscape upgrades that aid natural drainage and lawn health.
+Drainage installation can affect your landscaping and hardscaping, such as patios, walkways, and driveways.
+Basic landscape repair for grass and mulch starts at around $200, while more significant restoration can cost between $1,275 and $6,050—or even more than $10,000.
+But this can also be a great opportunity to add soil amendments, native plants, and other landscape upgrades that improve natural drainage and lawn health.

 Installing drainage under concrete or other outdoor structures likewise requires replacements or upgrades.
 Expect to pay about $800 to $8,000 for various driveway repair costs.
 Other expenses may include: